Southern Nevada Homelessness Continuum of Care Governance Structure (SNH CoC )

 SNRPC’s Committee on Homelessness, Chair

-There are many ways to contribute through volunteering, donations or financial contributions.
-I invite everyone to join Clark County and the cities of Boulder, Henderson, Las Vegas and North Las Vegas in our efforts to end homelessness and to lend a helping hand to those experiencing homelessness.
-Our goal is to assist with the basic needs such as food, housing, mental health services, employment training opportunities and support services in order to help individuals and families get back on their feet to achieve stable and sustainable lives.
+There are many ways for you to support this regional effort through volunteering, in-kind donations, or financial contributions.
+I invite you to join Clark County and the cities of Boulder, Henderson, Las Vegas and North Las Vegas in our efforts to end homelessness in Southern Nevada.

 Please contact the SNRPC Regional Initiatives Office at firstname.lastname@example.org for more information and to find ways you can get involved and become a part of the solution.
 We cannot do this alone.
 We need your help!